-MDOT SHA has identified roadway corridors in Carroll County that could benefit from corridor-wide AM concepts.
-These corridors include MD 26, MD 140, and MD 32.
-The plans and studies for these corridors have not been implemented in a deliberate manner nor are they legally binding.
-Moving forward, it is essential that corridor-level AM planning processes be assessed and adopted by all relevant parties.
+Corridors identified by MDOT SHA that could benefit from corridor-wide AM concepts include: MD 26, MD 140, and MD 32.

+- Plans and studies for these corridors have not been implemented in a deliberate manner nor are they legally binding. - Corridor-level AM planning processes will need to be assessed and adopted by all relevant parties.

-Chapter 8 Emerging Trends (pages 67-70)
+Chapter 8: Emerging Trends (pages 67-70)

-- To plan effectively in 2023, it is important to discuss emerging transportation technologies such as electric vehicles (EV) and autonomous vehicle (AV) technology. - Transitioning from internal combustion engine (ICE) to EVs requires adapting our lifestyles and the way we plan for the County, particularly for EV charging infrastructure. - AVs are in the preliminary stages of testing.
-AV technology is poised to have numerous benefits over and above those provided by EVs such as improved safety, supporting aging inplace, reduced transportation costs (if shared), reduced congestion, and reduced right-of-way devoted to transportation.
+- To plan effectively in 2023, it is important to discuss emerging transportation technologies such as electric vehicles (EV) and autonomous vehicle (AV) technology. - Transitioning from internal combustion engine (ICE) to EVs requires adapting our lifestyles and the way we plan for the County, particularly for EV charging infrastructure. - AVs are in the preliminary stages of testing but could have numerous benefits.

-Chapter 9 Recommendations (pages 71-72)
+Chapter 9: Recommendations (pages 71-72)